-When it comes to dieting for weight loss, there's no one-size-fits-all approach.
-That's why diets that promise personalization to your unique body, like the Hormone Diet, can seem so tempting.
+When it comes to finding the best weight-loss diet, there's no one-size-fits-all approach.
+That's why programs that promise personalization to your unique body, like the Hormone Diet, can seem so tempting.

-This idea isn't entirely wrong — your diet is most likely the reason you aren't losing the weight you want.
-But only a trip to the doctor and some extensive blood tests can confirm if there is truly something wrong with your hormone levels.
-And even then, it wouldn't be clear how exactly your hormones were influencing your weight.
+This idea isn't entirely wrong — your diet is often the reason you aren't losing the weight you want, per the Mayo Clinic.
+But only a trip to the doctor and some blood tests can confirm if there is truly something wrong with your hormone levels, according to the Cleveland Clinic.
+And even then, it still might not be clear if your hormones had to do with weight gain.